JamesYFC/payroll-tools/README.md

 ## Features
 - Rename employees
-- Include or export columns to be copied and pasted
+- Include or exclude columns to be copied and pasted
 - Automatically re-copy to clipboard on settings changed

 ![Tool usage - copy pasting between payroller, formatter page, and spreadsheet](public/payroller-help-5.gif)